-6 Board 7271RC Network Configuration via the Base System
+7 Network Configuration for ETH0 via the Base System

-The only configuration that is carried out on Board 7271RC via the Base System is to enable it to be reachable on the network.
+The only configuration that is carried out on Board 7271RC/7272RC via the Base System is to enable it to be reachable on the network via ETH0.
 All other configurations on the Board are carried out over the WebGUI.